patternfetch Stock candlestick pattern API

 StocksETFs1m → 1wYahoo · adjustedengulfing · hammer · doji

 Three textbook candlestick signals, all a clean geometric fit.
-Here is how often each actually resolved its own way over the next 10 bars on US stocks & ETFs.
+Here is how often each actually resolved its own way over the next 10 bars on US stocks & ETFs, against the rate an arbitrary window in the same market hits with no candle involved.

 AAPL · 1d